Sharon Housing Trust, Inc.

 The Mission

-The mission of the Sharon Housing Trust, Inc. is to provide permanently affordable home ownership to low and moderate Income members of the Sharon community.
+The mission of the Sharon Housing Trust, Inc. is to provide permanently affordable home ownership to low and moderate-income households members of the Sharon community.

 How The Trust Began